US, Pakistan clash again over Afghan threats | ExBulletin

 The risk, London said, is that sometimes your partner is as much of a threat to you as the enemy you are chasing.

-Associated Press editor Edith M. Lederer contributed to this United Nations report.
+Associated Press editor Edith M. Lederer at the United Nations contributed to this report.

 |